-In this very simple step-by-step drawing tutorial, I’m going to show you how to draw a face for beginners.
+In this very simple and useful step-by-step drawing tutorial, I’m going to show you how to draw a face for beginners.

 Many people think that this is difficult to learn how to draw a face (or a head), but in fact, it is not.
-If you follow the most basic tips that I have outlined in this article, you will learn to draw a face easily and quickly.
+If you follow the very basic tips that I outlined in this article on how to draw a face for beginners, you will learn how to draw depict people portraits quickly and easily.

 - Coloring supplies

 Time needed: 30 minutes

 How to Draw a Face for Beginners

 The first step will begin with the simple geometric shape – an oval, which is the base of the face.
 This step is especially important and try to make the oval symmetrical and even.

 - Sketch the facial guidelines.